SamMakesThings/weave-pipecat/System Design Spec.md

 - [x] Get the Pipecat deployment to signal the UI when the user succeeds in getting it to run authorize_bank_transfer
 - [x] Get the UI to respond and show a success state when Pipecat makes the success tool call
 - [x] Add a live link to the Weave project on user success.
 Test link
-- [ ] Figure out how to have independent Weave projects for each level.
+- [x] Figure out how to have independent Weave projects for each level.
 Set it up.
-- [ ] Figure out how to have multiple levels, with independently structured voice bots and independent Weave dashboards.
+- [x] Figure out how to have multiple levels, with independently structured voice bots and independent Weave dashboards.
 Implement.
-- [ ] Decide how I should structure the challenges.
+- [x] Decide how I should structure the challenges.
 Should they be the same task with multiple levels of difficulty, or should they be distinct tasks?
-- [ ] Deploy the UI & purchase + set up a custom domain
+- [x] Deploy the UI & purchase + set up a custom domain
-- [ ] Fully outline the levels and their challenges
+- [x] Fully outline the levels and their challenges
+- [x] Implement level 0 (easiest level - just ask nicely)
-- [ ] Implement level 1
+- [x] Implement level 1 (password extraction)
 - [ ] Implement level 2
 - [ ] Implement level 3
 - [ ] Implement level 4